Everyone’s doing it.

 Blogging that is.

 It seems just about everyone has a blog these days.
-And with approximately 42,000,000 WordPress blogs online, it’s not difficult to find what you’re looking for online in a blog post.
+And with over 600 million blogs on the web, it’s not difficult to find what you’re looking for online in a blog post.

 You want in, and now it’s your turn to have a successful blog.
 You’re excited, and you want to do this right.
 But, how does it all work?